Alzheimers Disease

 Grade of Evidence: Very low level of evidence

-Vitamin E [103, 104, 105, 106]:
+Vitamin E [103, 104, 105, 106]

-Recommendation: Weakly in favor (A few well designed studies suggests a possible benefit of vitamin E for the treatment of AD.
+Recommendation: Weakly in favor (A few well-designed studies suggests a possible benefit of vitamin E for the treatment of AD.
 Use of vitamin E and vitamin C supplements in combination is associated with reduced prevalence and incidence of AD)

 Grade of Evidence: Low level of evidence

-Aceyl-L-Carnitine [107, 108, 109, 110, 111]:
+Acetyl-L-Carnitine [107, 108, 109, 110, 111]

 Recommendation: Weakly in favor (Acetyl-l-carnitine showed a slower rate of deterioration of AD and significant improvement in memory tests in these listed studies.
-Although a Cochcrane review of 2003 found insufficient evidence of benefit, more tests are needed.)
+Although a Cochrane review of 2003 found insufficient evidence of benefit, more tests are needed.)

 Grade of Evidence: Very low level of evidence

-Resveratrol [112, 113, 114, 115, 116, 117, 118, 119]:
+Resveratrol [112, 113, 114, 115, 116, 117, 118, 119]

 Recommendation: Strongly in favor (Studies have implicated resveratrol as a benefit in the treatment of AD with no marked toxicity)